โš™๏ธ Trading Tools

 TradingView AI Chart Copilot becomes much more useful when you stop treating it like a chat toy and start treating it like a limited workflow tool.

-That framing matters because the public beta currently gives users 15 AI requests per day, as shown in TradingView’s public beta materials and the Chrome Web Store listing for the extension.
-With a small quota, the real question is not “what can it do?”
+That framing matters because the public beta currently gives users 15 AI requests per day (as of 2026-04).
+With a small quota, the real question is not "what can it do?"
 The real question is which jobs are worth spending a request on.

 Based on TradingView's public announcement and the currently available interface, Chart Copilot can summarize charts, compare timeframes, mark support and resistance, help set alerts, review watchlists, and assist with paper-trading actions.
 For a trader who already knows the platform, that means one thing: the highest value comes from using Copilot to compress repetitive analysis into a smaller number of cleaner decisions.